What is an Expert Witness?

 The most common need for an expert witness is in the case of a dog attack, where the dog owner ends up in court defending their dog and/or themselves.

-In circumstances where the victim decides to press criminal charges or pursue civil action, you may find yourself in court and at the mercy of a magistrate, who may or may not possess any knowledge or understanding of dogs and why they do the things they do.
+In circumstances where the victim decides to press criminal charges or pursue civil action, you may find yourself in court and at the mercy of a magistrate, who may or may not possess any knowledge or understanding of canine behaviour.

 How Does The Expert Help?